memiiso/debezium-server-iceberg/docs/CAVEATS.md

 # Caveats

 ## Only iceberg V2 table supported

-This connector only writes using iceberg table V2 spec (delete events will be written to delete files(merge on read) instead of rewrite data files)
+This connector writes data to Iceberg tables using the V2 specification.
+To optimize write performance, delete events are recorded in delete files, avoiding costly data file rewrites.
+While this approach significantly improves write performance, it can impact read performance, especially in `upsert` mode.
+However, in `append` mode, this performance trade-off is not applicable.

 ## No automatic schema evolution

-Full schema evaluation is not supported, like converting incompatible types.
-But sema expansion like field addition is supported, see `debezium.sink.iceberg.allow-field-addition` setting.
+Full schema evolution, such as converting incompatible data types, is not currently supported.
+However, schema expansion, including adding new fields or expanding existing field data types, is supported.
+To enable this behavior, set the
+`debezium.sink.iceberg.allow-field-addition` configuration property to `true`.

 ## Specific tables replication